Kerala HC dismisses plea for removing Malayalam horror film 'Churuli' from Sony LIV | Law-Order

 - India

-The Kerala High Court on Thursday dismissed a plea seeking removal of Malayalam mystery horror film 'Churuli' from OTT platform Sony LIV.
+The Kerala High Court on Thursday dismissed a plea seeking removal of Malayalam mystery horror film 'Churuli' from OTT platform Sony LIV, saying the intention behind filing of the petition was ''only publicity''.

-Justice P V Kunhikrishnan while dismissing the petition said people should comment about a film only after watching it and similarly, comments about a judgement should be made, especially by lawyers, only after reading it.
+Justice P V Kunhikrishnan said if courts start to interfere with exhibition of films merely because some dialogues are obscene or use foul language, ''there will be no end to it''.

+''A film is an exhibition of a story by the filmmaker.
+He is entitled to use his artistic freedom.
+There is no compulsion to view this film by each and every citizen of this country. ''Moreover, the film in question was uploaded to OTT platforms.
+In OTT platform, the view is restricted to the subscribers of the 2nd respondent (Sony LIV).
+In such circumstances, this Court can not direct the 2nd respondent to remove the movie from the OTT platform,'' the high court said in the 77-page judgement dismissing the petition.

+''Artists are also part of our society.
+They create their work spending days and months.
+Making wrong comments on social media about an artistic creation, even without watching the creation is to be deprecated,'' the court said.

+It directed the state's police chief to take steps for protecting the artistic freedom of a filmmaker by initiating appropriate proceedings, including criminal cases, if any offence is made out in such situations.

-The plea had been moved by a lawyer, Peggy Fen, contending that there was an ''overdose of foul language'' in the film and therefore, it should be removed from the OTT platform ''as expeditiously as possible''.
+The petitioner had contended that there was an ''overdose of foul language'' in the film and therefore, it should be removed from the OTT platform ''as expeditiously as possible''.

 It had also contended that the movie did not adhere to censor board rules and regulations and did not display any statutory warning on the screen when showing characters using alcohol or smoking as is mandatory under the law.